 The Learning and Developmental Disabilities Initiative (LDDI) recently released the first-ever report identifying toxic chemical pollution in people from the learning and developmental disability community, called “Mind, Disrupted: How Toxic Chemicals May Affect How We Think and Who We Are.”
 I was one of the participants.

-This article appeared in the Spring 2011 issue of ADDitude.
 SUBSCRIBE TODAY to ensure you don't miss a single issue.